Egoli: Place of Gold: International edition

 The TV series was broadcast outside of South Africa, in neighbouring countries in the original bilingual Afrikaans-English version, and, beginning in May 1997, in an English-only international version.
 The bilingual version was shown in Botswana, Zimbabwe, and Namibia, where Afrikaans was spoken or widely understood.
 In the late 1990s, the English version was broadcast in at least 9 African countries: Nigeria, Ghana, Cameroon, Zambia, Ethiopia, Uganda, Kenya, Tanzania, and Mauritius.

 At one time in the 1990s, the series was shown in at least 30 countries.

 In creating the international version, all Afrikaans-language scenes were filmed twice, first in Afrikaans, then in English.
 To make the series more appealing to non-South African audiences, typical South African sayings and customs, were deleted from the international edition.

 Egoli was also dubbed in Spanish for broadcast in some South American countries.
+The series was sold to Venezuela's state channel Venezolana de Televisión at the 1998 NATPE in New Orleans, a first for a South African television series post-apartheid.
+A package of 260 episodes were sold, compiled as one-hour episodes to match local tastes and lengths.

+In 1994 a local Hebrew adaptation was produced in Israel.
+The series was adapted for Israeli television to reflect local reality.
+The original storylines from the first season of Egoli served as the basis for the Israeli version.
+The series was titled "Zahav Shel Shotim" which translates to "Fool's Gold" in english.

 Parodies

 Egoli: Place of Gold was one of the South African soaps to be parodied by comedian Casper de Vries in his soap parody Haak en Steek.